The Ultimate Australian Guide to International Money Transfers

 When it comes to money transfers, transferring larger amounts overseas is different.

-If you are sending more than $20,000 internationally, it’s really important to choose the right way to transfer your money.
+If you're sending more than $20,000 internationally, it’s really important to choose the right way to transfer your money.
 Getting it wrong usually means you end up paying massive fees and charges.

 Fees and charges: what to look for

-While there are many fees you may be charged, these to are particularly important with bigger transfers
+While there are many fees you may be charged, these are particularly important with bigger transfers.

 Sending money to family and friends